The Homeowner's Guide to Tax Deductions

 - Your adjusted gross income is $109,000 or less.

 Homeowners with an annual income of $100,000 or more should note that the deduction decreases for every $1,000 of income you earn between $100,000 and $109,000.
-Talk to your tax advisor about your specific situation.
+Talk to your tax advisor or your lender for more information about your specific situation.

 Mortgage Points Tax Deduction